Core Concepts

 templateUrl: './field-tree.html',

-imports: [Field, FormInspectorComponent, DemoLayout],
+imports: [FormField, FormInspectorComponent, DemoLayout],

 changeDetection: ChangeDetectionStrategy.OnPush,